-1. Benefits

-- a.
+- 1. Benefits - a.
 Provides additional provisions to the underlying zoning district regulations. - b.
-Addresses unique local needs. - c.
+Addresses unique local needs - c.
 It can be used to protect certain environments in an area, i.e. flooding historic properties - d.
-Provides additional safeguards guards and regulations to an existing zoning district - e.
-A designation that applies to all of the particular area, not just one parcel, while each parcel maintains there zoning designation

-2. Disadvantages

-- a.
-For an overlay to work, the underlying zoning district would need to be amended. - b.
-Could cause confusion. - c. create inefficiencies and inequities by applying regulations and restrictions to some properties and not others. - d.
-There might not be a cohesive vision with an overlay district

-B. Village District

-- 1. Common characteristic of mixed use that the Town of Grottoes already has - a.
+Provides additional safeguards and regulations to an existing zoning district - e.
+A designation that applies to all of the desired area, not just one parcel, while each parcel maintains their zoning designation - 2.
+Disadvantages - a.
+For an overlay to work, the underlying zoning district would need to be amended - b.
+Could cause confusion - c.
+Create inefficiencies and inequities by applying regulations and restrictions to some properties and not others - d.
+There might not be a cohesive vision with an overlay district - B. Village District - 1.
+Common characteristic of mixed use that the Town of Grottoes already has - a.
 Walkable areas - b.
 Can revitalize older residential neighborhood - c.
-The area would be adjacent to the railroad-studies have shown that communities next to rail transit have more success with mixed use projects. - 2.
+The area would be adjacent to the railroad-studies have shown that communities next to rail transit have more success with mixed use projects - 2.
 Benefits of Village District - a.
 Allows for greater housing variety and density - b.
-Reduces distances between housing, workplaces, retail businesses, and other destination - c.
+Reduces distances between housing, workplaces, retail businesses, and other destinations - c.
 Encourages more compact development - d.
 Strengthens neighborhood character - e.
 Promotes pedestrian and bicycle friendly environments - f.
 Creates community - g.
-Town Council could make a decision to zone the parcels together.
+Town Council could decide to zone the parcels together - 3.
+Disadvantages - a.
+Takes time and effort - b.
+Can be expensive to develop - c.
+Push back from citizens